topdan/www/living/learning-to-draw.html.md

 While I didn't possess an innate ability to draw (does anyone?), I have always been able to focus: remove everything but a single purpose from my mind for hours at a time.
 So after purchasing a pencil, an eraser, a ruler, a sketchpad, and two "learn to draw" books I focused on drawing.
 The books had several exercises:

 * __Draw without looking down__ to help develop the mechanics of drawing without worrying about getting the picture right.
-* __Draw sections of the subject__ again to help focus on individual lines instead of the subject as a whole.
+* __Draw sections of the subject__ to help focus on individual lines instead of the subject as a whole.
-* __Draw what the subject upside-down__ to help detach my perception of the subject and focus on individual parts.
+* __Draw the subject upside-down__ to help detach my perception of the subject and focus on individual parts.

 ## [Gallery](#gallery)

 Over the course of several months (maybe a year, I honestly forget), I would pick a scene from a movie or a picture off the Internet and draw it.
-I never finished a drawing in one sitting, but would keep coming back to it over the course of a week to refresh my perspective (does it look right?).
-My sketchpad slowly filled up, and here are some highlights:
+I never finished a drawing in one sitting, but would come back to it over the course of a week with a fresh perspective (do the eyes look right?!).
+My sketchpad slowly filled up.
+Here are some samples:

 ```raw
 <ul id="gallery-list">